New world order: Science, technology & trade

 12:30 - Lunch

-13:30 - Global disruptors (and creators): 3 projects that could change the world
+13:30 - Global disruptors (and creators): Projects that can make a difference

 - The immunology of Alzheimer’s